 Activity Days are free to attend and offer a range of fun activities.
 We also run sessions for seasonal activities at Easter and Christmas and our craft sessions, including “Keeping Memories Safe” are always popular.

 Our staff, volunteers and committee members attend the event and the events are structured so that the adults can meet others and enjoy a chat over a cuppa.
-Our staff and volunteers are on hand throughout to support both children and adults have a chat with parents if they feel they need some advice or support about their child.
+Our staff and volunteers are on hand throughout to support both children and adults including offering advice or support to parents if they are concerned about their child.